SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/07 - Selection - Try and Except Error Catching.md

 ## What Happens Internally

 Python runs the code inside the `try` block line by line.

-* If no error occurs, the `except` block is skipped
-* If an error occurs, Python immediately jumps to the `except` block
-* The program continues running afterward
+If no error occurs, the `except` block is skipped.
+If an error __DOES__ occur, Python immediately jumps to the `except` block, but keeps all of the valid data it used from the `try` block.
+Then, the program continues running afterward.

-This allows your program to **recover gracefully** instead of stopping.
+This allows your program to handle an error and keep going instead of stopping.

-## Catching Specific Errors (Optional but Important)
+## Catching Specific Errors (_Technically_ Optional, But Use Them Most of the Time)

 Different mistakes cause different errors.
 You can catch specific ones.